 Prior to accepting this position, Robinson worked at St. John’s University for seven years as an Educational Technology Specialist in the SJU Library.
 She holds a B.S. in Childhood Education from Molloy College and M.S. in Instructional Technology from New York Institute of Technology.
-She is an active member of the Metropolitan New York Library Council, where she runs a special interest group focusing on free and open resources.
-Her research interests include fostering students’ information communication technology skills and designing technology training programs that meet the needs of learners at every techno-comfort level.
-Robinson has presented at various professional conferences about these topics.
+Her research interests include fostering students’ information communication technology skills, designing technology training programs that meet the needs of learners at every techno-comfort level, and fostering instructor presence and student engagement in the online learning environment.
+Robinson has presented at various professional conferences and published articles and book chapters about these topics.

 Yi Zhang joined St. John’s University as an instructional designer in May, 2016.
 She brings fourteen years of professional experience to her current role, having served as an instructional designer and instructor at Vaughn College of Aeronautics (2002-2010); instructor at FasTracKids (2010-2013) and KG CompuTech, Inc. (2013), and instructional designer and instructor at Broward College (2013-2016).
 Zhang has extensive experience in designing and developing hybrid, online and competency-based courses, and in academic technology training.
 She is also an experienced web designer, having previously worked as a training specialist and web designer at St. John’s from 1998-2002.